-• Shocks derivados del entorno geopolítico y macroeconómico: da pronounced and persistent deterioration in the macroeconomic prospects and an increase in risk aversion in financial markets.
-It could be, for example, the result of a prolongation of the pandemic, global geopolitical shocks, domestic political factors (such as territorial tensions, populist governments or social protests) or the reappearance of tensions within the eurozone which could increase risks of fragmentation.
+• Shocks arising from the geopolitical and macroeconomic environment: a pronounced and persistent deterioration in the macroeconomic prospects and an increase in risk aversion in financial markets.
+It could be, for example, the result of: a prolongation of the pandemic, global geopolitical shocks, domestic political factors (such as territorial tensions, populist governments or social protests) or the reappearance of tensions within the eurozone which could increase risks of fragmentation.